Adjectives Ending With ED and ING Rules

 Why Adjective Endings Can Be Confusing

 Adjectives can be tricky because many rules aren't immediately obvious to learners.
-For example, some adjectives have to agree with the gender of nouns they are describing.
-There are rules to properly ordering adjectives called the Royal Order, and some adjectives require the use of different endings depending on how they are used in a sentence.
+For example, there are rules to properly order adjectives called the Royal Order, and some adjectives require the use of different endings depending on how they are used in a sentence.

 Let's explore the difference between adjectives ending in ED and ING further.